xieyuheng/fidb-zero/README.md

 > What if we use file system as database?

-> What if we generate HTTP API from the database, instead of writing trivial CRUD code over and over again?
+> What if we generate HTTP API from the database, <br>
+> instead of writing trivial CRUD code over and over again?

-> What if we write web apps in a way that a user can switch backend, even using their local backend?
+> What if we write web apps in a way that a user can switch backend, <br>
+> even using their local backend?

 ## Install